AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 For my part, I wouldn't use RSCs for a big blog post like this one.
 The bandwidth usage doesn't make sense to me.
 I'd use something like <a href="https://astro.build/">Astro</a> for content-heavy sites and apps.

 On the other hand, if I had a lot of DB access and complex logic, I might offload that to the server by doing it on a Server Component.
+The same if I needed to use large JavaScript libraries to produce a relatively small amount of content.
+If the bundle to Payload trade off is worth it, RSCs make sense to me.

 If I have a highly interactive app, and I'm iterating and constantly adding features, I'd also be hesistant to do too much client/server refactoring and might keep it as mostly Client Components.